 Educational Programme: It is crucial for children to develop a life-long love of reading.
 Reading consists of two dimensions: language comprehension and word reading.
 Language comprehension (necessary for both reading and writing) starts from birth.
 It only develops when adults talk with children about the world around them and the books (stories and non-fiction) they read with them, and enjoy rhymes, poems and songs together.
 Skilled word reading, taught later, involves both the speedy working out of the pronunciation of unfamiliar printed words (decoding) and the speedy recognition of familiar printed words.
 Writing involves transcription (spelling and handwriting) and composition (articulating ideas and structuring them in speech, before writing).

-Autumn Key Learning Experiences / Vocabulary Develop Spring ment: Summer Phase 1 Phonics: (4) Rhythm & Rhyme - make rhyming words for actions e.g. hop/bop, run/fun, sing/ding, dance/prance, jump/bump - act out the rhyming words (5) Alliteration - match friends names that alliterate - invent alliterative names for each other e.g. jumping Jess, amazing Ali (7) Oral blending & Segmenting - guess which friend - give action commands Phase 2 Phonics: - labelling children/friends using initial letters / matching initial letters to children / characters - using phonics for words within the text which are decodable at a phase 2 level e.g. put, on, at, sad, miss, fun, can - spotting and playing snap with common exception words within the text e.g. I, go, to, the - CAP: use mini-me pointers to consolidate - direction of print - left to right / top to bottom - one-to-one correspondence Name writing: write own name with correct letter formation on work, letters and cards to friends Purposeful writing: - label friends and members of their family - write speech bubbles for friends and family Guided Reading - to address individual / group next steps from above outcomes Phase 2 phonics: Letter sounds/capital and lower case.
+- Phase 1 Phonics: (4) Rhythm & Rhyme = make rhyming words for actions e.g. hop/bop, run/fun, sing/ding, dance/prance, jump/bump = act out the rhyming words (5) Alliteration = match friends names that alliterate = invent alliterative names for each other e.g. jumping Jess, amazing Ali ...
+(7) Oral blending & Segmenting = guess which friend = give action commands - Name writing: write own name with correct letter formation on work, letters and cards to friends - Guided Reading to address individual / group next steps from above outcomes

+- Phase 2 phonics: Letter sounds/capital and lower case.
 Letter families for letter formation alongside.
 CVC, VC words reading and writing.
-Reading tricky words and high frequency words on sight.
-Phase 3 phonics: Introducing digraphs and trigraphs to read.
-Reading common exception and tricky words- practising further through guided reading sessions Purposeful writing: List for Santa's workshop/bear cave.
+Reading tricky words and high frequency words on sight. - Phase 3 phonics: Introducing digraphs and trigraphs to read.
+Reading common exception and tricky words- practising further through guided reading sessions - Purposeful writing: List for Santa's workshop/bear cave.
 Using objects in a bag to write CVC words independently.
 Writing about favourite toy, Letter to Santa.
-Beginning to spell phase two tricky words correctly in phrases and for some sentences.
-Shared and guided writing sessions in ability groups to work on group targets Beginning to understand the format of a story through traditional tales; once upon a time, suddenly, first, next, happily ever after.
-Learning character, settings, alternative endings/versions of the same story Verbal feedback to give children next steps for both reading and writing opportunities in CP: role-play, construction, outside, reading area, writing area linked to bears, toys, Christmas themes and with a purpose.
-Phase 3 letters and sounds repeated for those children needing consolidation.
-Naming and saying sounds of the alphabet, building knowledge of high frequency and tricky words, improving fluency and sight reading More able children phase 4 alongside consolidation of phase 3 (addressing gaps) Retelling own and learned stories and narratives.
-Using story language and problem solution.
-Applying new vocabulary in storytelling.
-Guided and shared reading sessions working on comprehension, prediction, linked to group targets.
-Sharing poetry - Commotion in the Ocean, fiction and nonfiction book (see above book list) discussing the different books/genres shared.
-Correctly forming most letters when completing writing task.
-Practising letters, as required, during verbal feedback Writing captions and sentences for different purposes; letter, under the sea storybook, facts about sharks, about our favourite sea animal.
-Writing sounds heard and spelling some common exception words accurately Independent writing opportunities for a purpose e.g. in role-play during CP times.
+Beginning to spell phase two tricky words correctly in phrases and for some sentences. - Shared and guided writing sessions in ability groups to work on group targets - Beginning to understand the format of a story through traditional tales; once upon a time, suddenly, first, next, happily ever after. - Learning character, settings, alternative endings/versions of the same story - Verbal feedback to give children next steps for both reading and writing when appropriate. - Varied independent writing opportunities in CP: role-play, construction, outside, reading area, writing area linked to bears, toys, Christmas themes and with a purpose.

+- Phase 3 letters and sounds repeated for those children needing consolidation.
+Naming and saying sounds of the alphabet, building knowledge of high frequency and tricky words, improving fluency and sight reading - More able children phase 4 alongside consolidation of phase 3 (addressing gaps) - Retelling own and learned stories and narratives.
+Using story language and problem solution. - Applying new vocabulary in storytelling. - Guided and shared reading sessions working on comprehension, prediction, linked to group targets. - Sharing poetry Commotion in the Ocean, fiction and nonfiction book (see above book list) discussing the different books/genres shared. - Correctly forming most letters when completing writing task.
+Practising letters, as required, during verbal feedback - Writing captions and sentences for different purposes; letter, under the sea storybook, facts about sharks, about our favourite sea animal.
+Writing sounds heard and spelling some common exception words accurately - Independent writing opportunities for a purpose e.g. in role-play during CP times.
 Adult to guide md support opportunities.

+- Writing and drawing tasks linked to guided reading books. - Weekly reading and phonics homework through Seesaw linked to group targets and next steps.

+Reading